-I’m also known as Chi Zhang (where Zhang is my last name).
-As the name is too common to distinguish myself (there are at least three students of this name in my school), I would be happy if you could call me Alex Chi.
+I’m also known as Chi Zhang, where Zhang is my last name.
+As the name is too common in Chinese culture (there are at least four students of this name in my school), I would be happy if you could call me Alex Chi (or 迟策).

 I’m a sophomore undergraduate student majoring in Computer Science at Shanghai Jiao Tong University.

 Expected to graduate in 2022.